MikkelSchubert/adapterremoval/README.md

     $ AdapterRemoval --file1 reads_1.fq --file2 reads_2.fq --basename output_paired --trimns --trimqualities --collapse

 This command generates the files 'output_paired.pair1.truncated' and 'output_paired.pair2.truncated', which contain trimmed pairs of reads which were not collapsed, 'output_paired.singleton.truncated' containing reads where one mate was discarded, 'output_paired.collapsed' containing merged reads, and 'output_paired.collapsed.truncated' containing merged reads that have been trimmed due to the --trimns or --trimqualities options.
 Finally, the 'output_paired.discarded' and 'output_paired.settings' files correspond to those of the single-end run.

+### Multiple input FASTQ files

+More than one input file may be specified for mate 1 and mate 2 reads.
+This is accomplished simply by listing more than one file after the --file1 and the --file2 options.

+For single-end reads:

+    $ AdapterRemoval --file1 reads_1a.fq reads_1b.fq reads_1c.fq

+And for paired-end reads:

+    $ AdapterRemoval --file1 reads_1a.fq reads_1b.fq reads_1c.fq --file2 reads_2a.fq reads_2b.fq reads_2c.fq

+AdapterRemoval will process these files as if they had been concatenated into a single file or pair of files prior to invoking AdapterRemoval.
+For paired reads, the files must be specified in the same order for --file1 and --file2.

 ### Interleaved FASTQ reads